Enhancing Balance Through Flexibility and Core Strength Synergy in Recent Research

 - Summarised by TGHC Editorial Team

-- 3 min read
+- 4 min read

 Balance is essential for everyday activities and athletic performance.
 Poor balance increases the risk of falls and injuries, especially as people age.
 Recent research highlights how flexibility and core strength work together to improve balance more effectively than focusing on either alone.
 Understanding this connection can help individuals design better exercise routines and reduce injury risks.

-Combining Flexibility and Core Strength for Better Balance
+Flexibility Meets Core Strength Improves Balance

 Practice balance exercises like single-leg stands or heel-to-toe walking.